unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 I'm okay.
 Ashamed and whiplashed but now have a wild story.
 For having been aware this before it became a cultural touchstone, for owning something worth more money than I've ever had, for losing it so clumsily, for letting down [the people](https://twitter.com/SamEwen/status/1577747247693021210) who were helping me, and who its sale may have helped.

-I made rediculous [StolenPunks](https://stolenpunks.app) to celebrate this all, for me and the other two MeeKicks scammees.
+I made [some ridiculous parodies](https://stolenpunks.app) to celebrate this all, for me and the other two MeeKicks scammees.
 Welcome to the club.
 I'll be hanging with the smokers outside the emergency exit, talking about other things.

 [![StolenPunk #1484](https://stolenpunks.app/public/images/stolenpunks/stolenpunk1484.svg)](https://stolenpunks.app/cryptopunks/details/1484)